Modern Foreign Languages

 Modern Foreign Languages further up the school

-We prepare pupils for the CIE GCSE examination in French, German and Spanish.
+We prepare pupils for the AQA GCSE examination in French, German and Spanish.
 We offer Spanish as an accelerated course from Third Year, taking pupils up to the required standard in just three years.
 The language is available as an option to all pupils, but those who wish to opt for the subject at GCSE must have shown proven ability in the languages.

-Our results are excellent with normally at least half of all pupils achieving A* or A grades.
+Our results are excellent with normally at least half of all pupils achieving grades 7, 8 or 9.
 Middle School groups have around 18 pupils and are not setted.

 The course books used are Oxford AQA endorsed French/German/Spanish Higher textbooks, but again, we use a wide variety of extra materials, most of which are our own.
 We study topics such as health, leisure, holidays, home, environment, work and education.
 Pupils are encouraged to speak and write at length for their own self-expression, as well as for the purpose of the public examination.
 By the end of the course, pupils can communicate effectively in the language.
 The course followed rewards spontaneity, imagination and accuracy and provides an excellent foundation for the study of languages at A-level and beyond.